smartenies/AQS_Data_Scrape/README.md

 - Once we have the R: drive up and running (very soon!)
 I'll be updating this code

-- One major limiation is that the grid extends father east than where we have monitors.
+- One major limitation is that the grid extends father east than where we have monitors.
 This will generate errors in the predictions

 - An alternative approach may be to average these concentrations over weeks or